Yaabot

 Source: SpaceX

 The initial plans for Falcon Heavy were unveiled in April 2011, and it was supposed to be made by combining 3 Falcon Heavy rockets together.
-SpaceX had imagined that Falcon Heavy would be the first rocket to break the $1000-per-pound-to-orbit cost limit and would someday be used to fly astronauts into deep space.
+SpaceX envisioned Falcon Heavy as the first rocket to break the $1000-per-pound-to-orbit cost limit and fly astronauts into deep space.

 Since it was a test flight, it did not carry any satellite, and instead of filling it with weight, Elon decided to load it up with a mannequin in a spacesuit named Starman, buckled into the driver’s seat of his personal Tesla Roadster, and put the car into an orbit around the Sun.
 The first commercial flight of the Falcon Heavy took place on April 11, 2019.